Wednesday, December 19, 2018

 on the left, Bertold III, and on the right, Konrad.

 Freiburg's founding fathers were two brothers, Bertold and Konrad, Dukes of Zähringen.
 Well, they were both dukes, but not at the same time.
-Bertold III (1111-1122) liked the art of warfare, and while campaigning, he told his brother Konrad (1122-1152) to ensure everything stayed in order at home.
+Bertold III (1111-1122) favored the art of warfare, and while campaigning, he told his brother, Konrad (1122-1152), to ensure everything stayed in order at home.
 You probably already guessed that Bertold was killed in action in 1122 while fighting in Alsace near the village of Molsheim, west of Strasburg.

-Already before, in 1114, he was defeated when he went to war against Cologne, at that time the biggest (40,000 inhabitants) and wealthiest city on German territory.
+Earlier, in 1114, he was defeated when he went to war against Cologne, at the time the largest (40,000 inhabitants) and wealthiest city on German territory.
 He was captured but kept in "easy" custody as a prisoner of war, waiting for the ransom to be paid.
-While strolling around the vibrant city, it is said that he had the idea of transforming the village back home at the foot of the castle his father had built into a marketplace.
+While strolling around the vibrant city, he is said to have had the idea of transforming the village back home, at the foot of the castle his father had built, into a marketplace.

 Model of the Zähringer castle on Freiburg's Schlossberg on display at the exhibition.